This page is for couples booked to have their big day at Cott Farm. If something’s not covered below, please do get in

-- We are licensed to play live and recorded music until midnight.
-Please do ensure your band or DJ is aware that all music must stop at midnight.
+- Please inform your band or DJ all live and recorded music must finish by 12 midnight on Saturdays (11pm Monday – Friday and 10.30pm on Sundays).
+This cannot be extended.

 - The usual spot for bands in the top right corner is 5m x 2.5m.
 More or less space can be agreed with you.
 The Barn is equipped with 13A power sockets.

-- If you have booked a band, we are happy to give them pre-arranged access the day before or on the morning of your big day so they can set up without disturbing your meal etc.
+- We are happy to give your band pre-arranged access the day before so they can set up without disturbing your meal etc.

 - All entertainment providers must have public liability insurance and are liable for the safe use of their equipment.
-In the case of equipment such as bouncy castles, we strongly recommend for your peace of mind that you only book suppliers who staff their equipment throughout its use.
+In the case of equipment such as bouncy castles, it will only be permitted if they are fully staffed throughout its use.
 Please contact us to discuss.